kaarthis/Projects/prd/upgrades/0005-health-aware-upgrades.md

 Defines how health data is collected from various monitoring sources.

 **Supported Source Types:**
-- Managed Prometheus
+- Azure Managed Prometheus
-- Azure Monitor
-- Webhook endpoints
-- CRD Aggregator
-- External Adapters (Datadog, OpenTelemetry, etc.)
+- External sources (Datadog, OpenTelemetry, etc.)
+- Webhook (Generic fallback)

+Note: Only Azure Managed Prometheus is in scope of this PRD.
+External sources and webhook are future possibilities, but are out of scope of this PRD.

 **Configuration Capabilities:**
 - **Endpoint Configuration**: Prometheus URLs, webhook endpoints, external adapters
-- **Alert Rules**: Specify which alert rule IDs to monitor
+- **Alert Rules**: Applicable in the case of Azure Managed Prometheus.
+Specify which alert rule IDs to monitor
-- **Authentication**: Support for managed identity, token, or certificate-based auth
-- **Evaluation Settings**:
+- **Authentication**: Support for managed identity for Azure Managed Prometheus.
+Authentication options for non-Azure Managed Prometheus are out of scope of this PRD and will be covered in future.
   - Configurable evaluation windows (default: 5 minutes)
-  - Aggregation methods (average, max, min, percentile)
-- **Status Reporting**: Active/Inactive/Error states with last evaluation timestamp

 ##### 2. **ClusterHealth Resource**
 A source-agnostic resource that captures the evaluated health verdict of the cluster, regardless of which monitoring system or operator produced it.